vweltje/renewadmin/content/services/payroll.md

 ---
 template: SingleService
 title: Payroll Solutions
+shortDescription: >-
-shortDescription: 'Keeping Happy Employees is essential to your business. '
+  Keeping Happy Employees is essential to your business.

+  There is so much you need to be aware of when it comes to paying your employees.
 description: >
-  There is so much you need to be aware of when it comes to paying your employees.

   Employee Awards and how they impact your employees

   Track time worked & Attendance